 Eventually the name changed to Monterey Jack and that's how it's known today.
 Personally, I thought this bit of cheese history was interesting because I always presumed it was first created in Mexico.
 Well, you really can learn something new every day, can't you?

-I hope you try this Spinach Artichoke Dip for your next party, Super Bowl or not, and enjoy!
+I hope you try this Easy Spinach Artichoke Dip for your next party or whenever you want to munch on a hot dip and enjoy!

 - 2 garlic cloves , finely minced

-- 2 (10oz packages) frozen chopped spinach , thawed and squeezed dry
+- 1 (10 ounce package) frozen chopped spinach , thawed and squeezed dry

-- 1 (14oz can) artichoke hearts , drained and chopped
+- 1 (14 ounces) artichoke hearts , drained and chopped

 - 2 cups shredded Monterey Jack or Pepper Jack cheese , divided